 As I looked back on that adventure I kept thinking…this is a reflection of my whole life here.
 Things come at me and I just have to let them push me up the hill, ‘encourage’ me to do something.
 Here in Mexico it is easy to be overwhelmed with not knowing the streets, customs, where someplace is, etc… and so I often opt not to do it.
 But that day was so empowering…..I backed up that freaking street with the bus coming at me cars parked along side me and felt better about life after I got turned around and on my way.

 Today a friend told us about a sale (we need stuff for our apt) and it was out of the city a bit.
 This is a situation that could intimidate me and I would just not go.
 But that is not what happened.
 We drove out of town with a google map and a few sketchy directions from 2 different people.
 Again google maps couldn’t keep up but we drove on.
 After the pedestrian bridge 4 km after the municipal building turn right.
 What is a km?
 And where is the municipal building?
 We found the sale.
-We didn’t get anythin], but we brought stuff home for a friend in our compound who knew folks out there.
-I felt satisfied from our efforts.
+We didn’t buy anything, but we brought stuff home for a friend in our compound who knew folks out there.
+I was satisfied from our efforts.

-Someone asked me if I am glad we made the move.
+Someone recently asked me if I am glad we made the move.
 I paused, not sure how to answer.
-On some level it was the only choice in the care of my Mother for sure.
+On some level it was the only choice with the care of my Mother for sure.
 On other levels I struggle with the culture here.
 I confront my beliefs and judgements everyday.
 That is not easy.
 I am willing but it is not easy.

 I am satisfied and enjoy the adventure.
 I am not unhappy.
 Is it important to be ‘happy’?
 I still don’t know how to answer that question.

-by Cat Calhoun San Miguel de Allende, Guanajuato, México
+San Miguel de Allende, Guanajuato, México

 Once upon a time, I had what I considered to be a big bad-ass position with a big bad-ass paycheck.
 OK, by some standards that wasn’t true, but I’m from a pretty poor family and the money I was making was amazing by the standards of my youth and I felt really fortunate to be making that kind of cash.
 It was pretty cool to go to the store and not have to add up the costs of what I was putting into the grocery cart.
 I could just shop, go home, have plenty and repeat all of it any time I wanted to.